M-Vause/SEED2.0/README.md

 * Windows:

-> _python -m pip install --user numpy matplotlib pysindy scipy_
+> _python -m pip install numpy matplotlib pysindy scipy_

 You can also use SEED 2.0 through Jupyter Notebook.
 A _.ipynb_ file is included as well as the _.py_ file.
 The code is the same.
 Before running SEED 2.0 in Jupyter Notebook, it is vital to install the above Python modules needed for the programme to run.